mikelawrence/homeassistant-config/README.md

 The Haiku with SenseME fan is a WiFi connected fan and installable light.
 This custom component uses TomFaulkner's [SenseMe](https://github.com/TomFaulkner/SenseMe) library to communicate with the fan.

 ### Installation
 There are three senseme.py files that must be installed in the config/custom_components directory.
 Note the location of the three senseme.py files in their respective folders (fan/ and light/) is important.
+The SenseMe library will be automatically installed by Home Assistant.

 ### Configuration
 The Haiku with SenseME fan component will automatically discover and create a fan and light (if installed) for each discovered fan.
 Setting ```max_number_fans``` to the number of Haiku fans on your network will speed up the discovery process but is not required.
 If ```include:``` is specified, discovered fans with a matching name will be added.
 If ```exclude``` is specified, discovered fans with a matching name will NOT be added.
 If both ```include:``` and ```exclude``` are specified, only ```include:``` will by honored.